J

 Jabiru Nest

-Jabiru nest near herons and other birds and build extensive platforms they return to each year.
-Both sexes make the nest using sticks and twigs, often more profound than they are wide.
-They place their nest on tall trees and enlarge it every year.
+Jabiru nest near herons and other birds and build extensive platforms that they return to each year.
+Both sexes make the nest using sticks and twigs, often more deeper than they are wide.
+They place their nest in tall trees and enlarge it every year.

 The jabiru (Jabiru mycteria) is from the Ciconiiformes order and Ciconiidae family, which encompasses the storks.
 It is the only member in its Jabiru genus and means “swollen neck” in the Tupi–Guaraní language.